St. Simons Island. Photo by Mark Durant, @iammarkdurant

 Cannon's Point Preserve is a 600-acre green space on the north end of the island that features native species, maritime forest and miles of marsh linked to the Altamaha River Delta.
-Artifacts have been found dating back to 2500 BCE as well as from a 19th century plantation.
+Artifacts have been found dating back to 2500 BCE.

 World War II Home Front Museum

 The World War II Home Front Museum focuses on the island’s history as the site of a Coast Guard Station during World War II.
 The interactive exhibits are housed in the station that was used by the servicemen and women starting in 1937.

 There are more than 20 miles of paved bike paths on St. Simons, many of which will take you around to different beloved restaurants, attractions, and historic sites.
 Borrow a bike from one of the shops around town or bring your own.

 St. Simons Island Tree Spirits

 Find all of the St. Simons Island Tree Spirits, which are a number of oak trees with whimsical faces carved into them.
 They were carved in the 1980s by artist Keith Jennings, inspired by the mythology and lore surrounding local sailors.
 The Golden Isles Welcome Center has a map that shows you where to see them.

 Christ Church, Frederica